Billy Gilbert (baseball): Early career

-MLB career
+Major league career

-Gilbert made his MLB debut with the Brewers in 1901.
+Gilbert made his major league debut with the Brewers in 1901.
 After the season, Baltimore Orioles player-manager John McGraw bought his contract from the Brewers prior to the 1902 season.

 McGraw jumped to the New York Giants of the National League during the 1902 season.
 He signed Gilbert to the Giants for the 1903 season and installed him as the team's starting second baseman.
 Not a highly regarded hitter, Gilbert contributed with his bat as the Giants defeated the Philadelphia Athletics in the 1905 World Series, leading the team in batting average during the series.

 He played with the Giants through the 1906 season.
 Down the stretch in 1906, McGraw replaced Gilbert with Sammy Strang, who produced better offense.
 After the season, the Giants tried to assign Gilbert to the Newark Indians of the Class-A Eastern League.
 Not wanting to play in Newark, Gilbert refused to report.
 Wanting to stay in the NL, Gilbert attempted to negotiate a contract with the Brooklyn Superbas.

 Unable to sign with Brooklyn, he contemplated signing with an outlaw team.
 Instead, Gilbert played for the Trenton Tigers of the Class-B Tri-State League in 1907, and coached the Columbia Lions, the college baseball team of Columbia University.

-Gilbert returned to MLB in 1908 with the St. Louis Cardinals.
+Gilbert returned to the major leagues in 1908 with the St. Louis Cardinals.
 After the Cardinals fired John McCloskey as their manager after the 1908 season, Gilbert was considered for the job.
 They instead acquired Roger Bresnahan and made him their player-manager.
-He made his final MLB appearance on June 27, 1909, and served as a Cardinals' scout during the remainder of the season.
+He made his final major league appearance on June 27, 1909, and served as a Cardinals' scout during the remainder of the season.
 He was released by Cardinals manager Roger Bresnahan, a former teammate with the Giants, in March 1910.